ComfortN/Todo-list/todo-list/README.md

 ## Description

-This is a simple Todo List application built using React for the frontend and Node.js with Express and Knex.js for the backend.
+This is a simple Todo List application built using React for the frontend.
+It uses sql.js for database management.
 It allows users to create, edit, delete, and search for tasks.
 Users can sign up, log in, and their tasks are saved in the database and persist across sessions.

 ### Features